China's Xinhua presents news using robot news anchor

 BEIJING: China's Xinhua state news agency on Sunday (Mar 3) used a lifelike robotic news anchor that mimics human facial expressions and mannerisms to present a story about delegates attending an annual parliament meeting arriving in Beijing.

-Xin Xiaomeng is modeled after real life Xinhua news anchor Qu Meng and was developed by Xinhua and tech firm Sogou Inc.
+Xin Xiaomeng is modelled after real life Xinhua news anchor Qu Meng and was developed by Xinhua and tech firm Sogou.

 Xinhua displayed two AI news anchors dressed in men's clothes last November at the World Internet Conference in the eastern Chinese town of Wuzhen.